cwkosman/cherin-food-blog/content/recipes/naan-pizza.md

 Heat about 1 Tsp. of olive oil in a cast iron over medium heat.
 Roll out 1 quarter of the dough on the cutting board evenly to about 1/8 to 1/4 inch thickness, add flour to the working area to keep dough from sticking as needed.
 Once dough is rolled out, dust surface of cast iron with a pinch of cornmeal, place rolled dough onto cast iron and add another pinch of cornmeal.
 Set timer for 4 minutes.

-Then roll the second quarter of dough for the next pizza.
-Again, adding flour as needed to prevent from sticking.
+Then roll the second quarter of dough for the next pizza, again adding flour as needed to prevent from sticking.

 Once the bread has started to brown, about 3-4 minutes, flip to fry the other side.
 Set timer again for 3 or 4 minutes, add 1/4 of toppings (shredded cheese, mushrooms, and kale).
 Once the bottom of the bread is slightly browned, transfer to baking sheet in oven and cook for about 6 minutes, or until tips of the kale are browned and crisped.